 On September 27, 2024, Hurricane Helene moved through Western North Carolina.
 While media reports showed extensive damage in the area, the College campus did not suffer any significant damage.
-The College locations opened to faculty/staff on October 7, 2024 and classes resumed on October 9, 2024.
+The Wilkes and Alleghany locations opened to faculty/staff and resumed classes on October 7, 2024, the Ashe location opened to faculty/staff on October 7, 2024, and classes resumed on October 14, 2024.